What Gifts Are Subject to the Gift Tax?

-Federal law exempts the first $15,000 you give per person per year as of 2018.
+Federal law exempts the first $15,000 you give per person per year as of 2019.
 This annual exclusion from the gift tax increases periodically in $1,000 increments to keep pace with inflation.
-You can apply this exemption to gifts made to anyone other than your spouse.
+You can apply it to gifts made to anyone other than your spouse.

-If you make a one-time gift of $115,000 to your son for the purchase of a home, $15,000 of the gift is free and clear of the federal gift tax but the remaining $100,000 is considered a taxable gift.
-If you gift your son $10,000 in January and an additional $100,000 in June of the same year, the first $15,000 is free and clear of the federal gift tax and $95,000 is a taxable gift.
+If you make a one-time gift of $115,000 to your son for the purchase of a home, $15,000 of the gift is free and clear of the federal gift tax under the annual exclusion, but the remaining $100,000 is considered a taxable gift.

-Federal tax law also offers a lifetime exemption from the gift tax but it's shared with the estate tax.
+Federal tax law also offers a lifetime exemption from the gift tax, but it's shared with the estate tax.
 This lifetime exclusion is sometimes called the Unified Tax Credit.
-It's 11.18 million as of 2018.
+It's a very significant $11.4 million as of 2019.

-If you exceed the $15,000 annual exclusion to one recipient during a given tax year, you can either pay the gift tax on the balance or apply this lifetime credit.
-But each time you apply the lifetime credit, the amount of the gift is subtracted from it each time you do this, leaving less of the exclusion to shelter your estate from taxation at the time of your death.
-Only very sizeable estates should be affected by this rule, however.
+The amount of the gift applied to the lifetime exemption is subtracted from it each time you do this, leaving less of the exemption to shelter your estate from taxation at the time of your death.
+Only very sizable estates should be affected by this rule, however.